 Botox - The Complete Guide

 If you are considering Botox, you may be looking for some more information regarding how it works.
-Many patients who visit City Skin Clinic wish to reduce the appearance of fine lines and wrinkles, and Botox anti-wrinkle injections are a treatment that can help.
+Most patients who we see at City Skin Clinic want to reduce the appearance of fine lines and wrinkles.
+There are many treatment options and Botox anti-wrinkle injections is one of them.
 This guide will tell you everything you need to know about Botox.
 We cover a range of topics such as Botox materials, treatment, and aftercare.
-After reading this guide, you will have all the Botox know-how to decide whether this treatment could be the right course of action for you.
+In this guide we will share all our Botox know-how including uses, benefits and risks.
+We hope this is a first step to help you decide whether this treatment could be the right you.

 What Is Botox Used For?

-Botulinum toxin type A, commonly known as Botox, is an injection used to weaken the muscles in the face which stops them from pulling on the skin above.
-The injections are primarily used to smooth the appearance of fine lines and wrinkles, although they can treat other conditions like neck spasms and excessive sweating.
+Botulinum toxin type A, commonly known as Botox, is an injection that weakens the muscles in the face.
+This stops them from pulling on the skin above.
+The most popular uses of the injections is to smooth the appearance of fine lines and wrinkles.
+However, they can treat other conditions like neck spasms and excessive sweating.
 Technically, Botox is a toxin.
 However, when used in small doses, it can offer a range of benefits for both medical and cosmetic purposes.

-Botox® is a branded name of the first and most widely used Botulinum Toxin but is often incorrectly used generally to band all similar products together – even those that are not technically Botox.
-Other brands of Botulinum Toxin available in the UK are Bocouture and Azzalure.
-At City Skin Clinic, we only use Botox and hence will use this branded name for the remainder of this article.
-Botox can be used for both medical and cosmetic purposes.
-Let’s delve into each one below.
+Botox® is the brand name of the first and most widely used Botulinum Toxin.
+However, this has become a generic term that it is commonly used to describe all Botulinum toxin products.
+This is incorrect because although these products have similar effects, they are not Botox and do differ from each other.
+The other brands of Botulinum Toxin available in the UK are Bocouture and Azzalure.
+The information in this guide is specifically about Botox.
+As such, we will use this branded name for the remainder of this article.
+Without further delay, let’s dive into uses of Botox for medical and cosmetic purposes.

 Cosmetic purposes are the primary use for Botox injections.
 Many people choose this method of treatment to reverse signs of anti-ageing and define the face.
 Botox minimises the appearance of fine lines and wrinkles, giving patients a more youthful-looking and rejuvenated appearance.

-It is most commonly used to treat dynamic wrinkles between the brows (also known as frown lines or 11 lines), on horizontal lines on the forehead and smile lines or crow’s feet around the eyes.
+It is most commonly used for dynamic wrinkles between brows (aka frown lines or 11 lines) and horizontal forehead lines.
+It also smooths smile lines or crow’s feet around the eyes.
 The effects of cosmetic Botox are temporary and usually last for 3-4 months on average.

-To maintain the effects of treatment, you will need to repeat the treatment once it wears off, however, most people find this gives them peace of mind as they do not have to commit to a permanent change.
-Another key advantage to the temporary duration of Botox treatment is that as your face ages, the injections can be adapted to accommodate for these changes and hence give a better outcome over time.
+To maintain the effects, you will need to repeat the treatment once it wears off.
+Most people find this gives them peace of mind as they do not have to commit to a permanent change.
+Another key advantage to the temporary duration of Botox is that as your face ages, the injections can be adapted.
+This accommodates for age-related changes and hence give a better outcome over time.
 Most people will request Botox injections around their eyes, forehead and the frown area.
 Botox injections are also frequently used to smooth pebble chins and relax marionette lines, treat gummy smiles, lift brows, slim the jaw and tighten the neck.

 Botox is a prescription-only drug and good outcomes can only be achieved by highly-qualified medical practitioners.
 Only trained and experienced aesthetic dentists and doctors conduct Botox treatments in our team at City Skin Clinic.